 But sometimes, removing the liner isn’t enough.
 We need more.
-And this is where the delight of mesh motorcycle jackets come into their own.
+And this is where the delight of mesh motorcycle jackets comes into their own.

 I’ve ridden with the Furygan Mistral mesh motorcycle jacket for years now.
-In fact, it changed my riding to the extent that I bought another one when the original jacket came to the end of its life.
-If you want to read a more in-depth review on the Furygan Mistral, you can do so here: Furygan Mistral 2 Real-World Review.
+It changed my riding to the extent that I bought another one when the original jacket came to the end of its life.
+If you want to read a more in-depth review of the Furygan Mistral, you can do so here: Furygan Mistral 2 Real-World Review.

 The Best Mesh Motorcycle Jackets in 2023

 As mentioned above, I’m a bit of a Furygan fanboy.
 I find their stuff to be of great quality and reasonably priced, and I like their attention to detail.
 I’m currently on my second Mistral 2, but I will replace it with the new Mistral 3 when it comes.